rertyy/tp/docs/DeveloperGuide.md

 **Current**: Our edit command function's error messages for both client and order are too general, not specifying the exact issue with the input command causing the error.
 They address potential errors rather than pinpointing the specific one the user is facing.
-This ambiguity extends to other functions like add and delete command as well.

 **Future**: We plan to implement more specific error messages tailored to the respective errors encountered.
 This will offer clearer guidance to users, helping them identify and resolve issues promptly.